 Types of Electrical Switches

 Now let’s go over the types of electrical switches.
 As we mentioned earlier, electrical switches are controlled by an electric change.
 They can be either electro-mechanical in design, or semiconductor based.

 Relays are electro-mechanical types of switches.
 They usually consist of a coil that generates a magnetic charge when current travels through it.
 This magnetic charge either attracts or repels fixed type magnet that is connected to a mechanical switch.
 Relays are perfect for allowing low voltage devices to control high voltage circuits.
-For example, a 5 volt GPIO pin from an Arduino or Raspberry Pi can control a 120 volt lamp using a relay.
+For example, a 5 volt GPIO pin from an Arduino or

 Of course, depending on the type of relay, it could be any combination of high-low/voltage-current!
 It could be 240 volts AC activating an LED!

 Some people spend years tinkering with electronics before it dawns on them that a transistor is (or can be) an electrical switch!
 Transistors have three leads that are known as the base, collector, and emitter.
 We’ll skip the complexity of transistors for the purposes of this tutorial, but suffice it to say that the saturation level of the transistor is reached, it will act as a simple electrical switch.